sadasant/uploader-js/README.md

 This API feels secure and robust, I think the file structure needs work but sacrificing it to focus in the toolset was a decent compromise, since the requirements were not very elaborated.
-The handlers being small and 100% unit tested feels great, I ended up writing endpoints that I didn't try live until I finished the rest of the application.
+The handlers being small and 100% unit tested feels great! - I ended up writing endpoints that I didn't try live until I finished the rest of the application.
 I think that my approach is decent.
 However, I didn't put attention on several important things.
 Here's a list: